 EDCI 475 Principles of Curriculum Development (4)

-Concepts of curriculum; development of goals and objectives; evaluation of existing curriculums; selection and organization of curriculum materials, with emphasis on professional programs.
+Examines concepts of curriculum, including the development of goals and objectives, evaluation of existing curriculum, and selection and organization of curriculum materials.
+Emphasis placed on professional programs.

 EDCI 499 Projects and Topics in Curriculum and Instruction (2-6)